 During my sabbatical, I looked for what to do next.
 I already had a successful career both in game development and as an academic, but I felt that I needed a new challenge.
 I tried different things, but at the end of my quest I found myself back home in Montevideo, Uruguay.
 Now I’m focusing on education, which has been my family’s trade for three generations now and the reason why I founded a learning games studio.

 It’s an extremely challenging area, and it’s tough to survive financially, but the payoff is incredible.
 In addition to my classes at ORT University, I’ve been volunteering by teaching game design to 12-year-old students.

 Building Learning Games

-I’m currently working on a set of learning games that teach multiple-digit arithmetics operations by using videogame tutorials.The games based on the techniques pioneered by the DragonBox learning games series, which are built by a friend of mine.
-The whole idea is to learn the procedures in the same way that you learn to play a videogame.
+I’m currently working on a set of learning games that teach multiple-digit arithmetic operations by using video game tutorials.The games based on the techniques pioneered by the DragonBox learning games series, which are built by a friend of mine.
+The whole idea is to learn the procedures in the same way that you learn to play a video game.